nickharrisdev/booksearch/README.md

 To use, simply enter the search query into the field at the top right of the page and either press the enter key or click the "Find Books" button.
 A list of several relevant books and corresponding information (title, author, cover image) will appear in the center of the page along with a button below each item that will take the user to a page with additional info.

+## KNOWN BUGS

+Books with more than one author are displayed in a list without spaces after commas.
+A solution is in the works.

 ## CONTACT INFO

 Nick Harris